ElisaOu/Bloc5_Indus_d_algo_d_apprentissage_auto_et_automatisation_processus_decision/README.md

 - Main conclusions from the dashboard:

-More than 80% of the rents are done through mobile.

--Implementing a minimum threshold between 2 rents would concern 9% of the number of rents in average (6% for mobile scope and 19% for connect scope).
-Talking about number of cars, putting the threshold to 90 minutes would impact ~40% of the cars rented, while putting it to 480 minutes would impact over 70% of the cars rented.

-The threshold needs thus to be defined carefully to fix issues in the consecutive rents without killing opportunities of consecutive rents.

--Late check-outs concern about half of the cars with consecutive rents (mobile about 60% and connect about 40%).

-Third quartile is 86 minutes.

-In term of impact for next driver, most of the issues are below 120 minutes.

-Most of late check-outs come from mobile with longer and more frequent delays.

--Applying a threshold means fixing issues but also missing opportunities of consecutive rents as the car would not be available during a given time for another rent.
+Applying a threshold means fixing issues but also missing opportunities of consecutive rents as the car would not be available during a given time for another rent.

-To balance both effects the threshold needs to be set as low as possible and on a limited scope.
+To balance both effects the threshold needs to be set low and on a limited scope.

 As mobile generates more issues, best would be to set the threshold on mobile only.